How Coding Develops Focus and Organization

 Welcome to this series, where we’ll explore the relationship between soft skills and coding!
 We’ll look at the importance of soft skills in programming, as well as how learning to code can help kids develop these skills.

 Focus and organization are key to, well, everything!
-In a world where it’s increasingly harder to focus, everyone could use a boost – especially kids.
+In a world where it’s increasingly difficult to focus, everyone could use a boost – especially kids.
 Coding is a great example of an activity that requires focus and organization, but more than that, it’s a fantastic way to develop those skills.

 Decreasing Attention Spans